 It is recognized, however, that some payments are often necessary to facilitate or expedite the performance of certain routine governmental actions, such as obtaining permits, processing governmental papers, providing police protection or other actions of a similar nature.
-A "facilitating payment" meeting the specified requirements will not constitute a contravention of the Foreign Corrupt Practices Act.
+A "facilitating payment" meeting the specified requirements will not contravene the Foreign Corrupt Practices Act.

 The consequences of contravening the Foreign Corrupt Practices Act can be quite severe, including fines that must be paid by the violator personally (and which many not be paid or reimbursed by his or her employer) or even imprisonment.
-Corporate violators may also be subject to enforcement proceedings by the SEC and U.S. Department of Justice.73
+Corporate violators may also be subject to enforcement proceedings by the SEC and U.S. Department of Justice.
+80

-73 In November 2012, the SEC and U.S. Department of Justice published a resource guide to the Foreign Corrupt Practices Act, which can be found at www.sec.gov/spotlight/fcpa/fcpa-resource-guide.pdf.
+80 In July 2020, the SEC and U.S. Department of Justice published the second edition of their guide to the Foreign Corrupt Practices Act, which can be found at www.justice.gov/criminal-fraud/file/1292051/download.